calebjmatthews/endless-desert/concept.md

   [X] Fix badge quality issue
-  [X] Combine duration in "While you were away" memos [X] Fix static width in coversation result flex panel [ ] Select non-exact resources in quest completion
+  [X] Combine duration in "While you were away" memos [X] Fix static width in coversation result flex panel [ ] Combine messages in "While you were away" memos [ ] Select non-exact resources in quest completion
   [ ] "Trading" research allows update to Abandoned Market [ ] Guangzhou available after one Gate upgrade